 Cranberry Sauce with figs, citrus and cloves

-This is one special recipe.
+This is one special probiotic cranberry sauce recipe.

 The odd thing about cranberries is that they lose their zing when they’re fermented.
 The zing (their tartness) is their nutrition, and it mellows yet amplifies, becoming more potent and digestible.

-Flavor-wise we need to make cranberry ferments as exciting as the flavor of raw or cooked cranberries; because fermented berries are more nutritious!
+Flavor-wise we need to make cranberry ferments as exciting as the flavor of raw or cooked cranberries, because fermented berries are more nutritious!

 Cranberries are super high in vitamin C, anti-flammatory in nature and high in antioxidants.

-So, I’ve added the best of all fruits to this ferment: the fig, the dried fig. The flavor and texture combo is lovely and complimentary.
+I have also added the best of all fruits to this ferment: the fig, the dried fig. The flavor and texture combo is lovely and complimentary.